NordicSemiconductor/IOS-nRF-Mesh-Library/Documentation/SETTING_UP.md

 - Create a new **Cartfile** in your project's root with the following contents

     ```
-    github "NordicSemiconductor//IOS-nRF-Mesh-Library" ~> x.y //Replace x.y with your required version
+    github "NordicSemiconductor/IOS-nRF-Mesh-Library" ~> x.y // Replace x.y with your required version
     ```

 - Build with carthage

     ```
-    carthage update --platform iOS //also OSX platform is available for macOS builds
+    carthage update --platform iOS // also OSX platform is available for macOS builds
     ```

 - Carthage will build the **nRFMeshProvision.framework** files in **Carthage/Build/**,